A RELIABLE SOCIAL SYSTEM

 A WORLDWIDE COOPERATIVE SYSTEM

-We based the system on the collective intelligence framework too.
-At first, you shouldn’t be biased by knowing who had the idea nor who’s going to realize it.
+What if you shouldn't vote for people, but for projects?
+At first, you wouldn’t be biased by knowing who had the idea nor who’s going to realize it.
 You just say if you want that idea to become real or not.
 Then, when the idea reach enough voting level, the complete truth comes: who voted for, who appreciated it, who’s committed to realize it.
 Transparency at the best level.

 If the people committed don’t manage to realize the goal, the idea remains, and awaits for completion.
 If the people are corrupted, you can substitute the people in charge anytime by submitting and voting a change.
 That idea, that need, that will wants to be realized.